dnanexus/dx-toolkit/src/python/test/file_load/app1/README.md

-This is a testing app
+This is a testing app, for the upload/download all python scripts.